 Our knowledge and experience built over almost three decades in construction economics allow us to accurately provide comprehensive reports that are affordable and can be easily read by our clients.

-Our detailed reports consider the following factors:
+Our detailed valuation report takes into consideration the following factors:

-- Estimated reconstruction cost as of date of valuation
+- Estimated reconstruction cost

 - Demolition and removal of debris

 - Escalation to commencement of construction